 Apostle Primary Florey Year 6 student Catherine viously rarely used areas.
-Grounds were re-land- the growing list of archdiocesan schools Smith said of her school's newly unveiled \$3.2 millight, and you can see through the windows to other classrooms so it feels like there is more space.'
+Grounds were re-land- the growing list of archdiocesan schools Smith said of her school's newly unveiled \$3.2 million refurbishments.

 The Federal Government funded works were delivered through the Building the Education Revolution and the School Pride projects.